-Teenagers 15–17 years old may register their intent to be an organ, eye and tissue donor (you can do this while registering for your driver’s license at the DMV or on DonateLife.net!).
+Teenagers 15–17 years old may register their intent to be an organ, eye and tissue donor (you can do this while registering for your driver’s license at the DMV, here on DonateLife.net or at RegisterMe.org!).
 However, until they are 18 years old, a parent or legal guardian makes the final donation decision.
 A parent or legal guardian must authorize an organ, eye or tissue donation for anyone under the age of 18.

 National Pediatric Transplant Week

-Donate Life America (DLA) would like to thank the United Network for Organ Sharing (UNOS), the American Society of Transplantation (AST) and the American Society of Transplant Surgeons (ASTS) for their collaboration and support in piloting the first annual National Pediatric Transplant Week.
+Donate Life America (DLA) would like to thank the United Network for Organ Sharing (UNOS), the American Society of Transplantation (AST), American Society of Transplant Surgeons (ASTS), International Transplant Nurses Society (ITNS) and Transplant Families for their partnership in developing and promoting National Pediatric Transplant Week.

 Children’s books about donation & transplantation

 Thank you to the authors who are using their artistic gifts to bring attention to donation and transplantation.
 These authors support Donate Life America through the sale of their books:

 More than 170 million people are registered organ, eye and tissue donors.
 Join us by registering your decision to save and heal lives at RegisterMe.org.